MrR0807/Notes/parquet-not-working-cases.md

 }
 ```

-This is nothing like hand written example.
+This is nothing like hand written Avro example.

 Converting second schema from "Hand written Parquet Schema":